addy-dclxvi/i3-starterpack/README.md

 - **Super + Backspace** Fully reload the configuration file.
 Hit this after do some modifications in the config file
 - More keybind look on the configuration file.

-## Now What??
+## Now What?
-Do some mess with the configuration file of course.
+Edit the configuration to make it suitable for you, of course.
 Maybe change some keybind, autostart apps, window rules, and more You can find on [i3 official documentations](https://i3wm.org/docs/userguide.html).
-And remember, my configuration is probably not suitable for You.
-So, I recommend You to change it.
 Also, make yourself getting used with keybinds.
 It is faster than using mouse.
 If you want to change the keybind but don't know the button name, you can use [xev](https://linux.die.net/man/1/xev). <br />